brandstrat-sas/omldeploytool/systemd/README.md

 operate behind an SBC (Session Border Controller) exposed to the Internet.

 However, we can intelligently use the **Cloud Firewall** technology when operating over VPS exposed to the Internet.
-This way we can perfectly secure the Linux instances (data, voice and web) that make up OMniLeads.

 ![Diagrama security](./png/security.png)

-Below are the Firewall rules to be applied on each instance:
+Below are the Firewall rules to be applied on All In One instance:

-### Data

-* 3100/TCP Loki: this is where the connections coming from the monitoring center are processed, more precisely from Grafana, are processed.
-This port can be opened by restricting by origin on the IP of the monitoring center.
+* 443/tcp Nginx: This is where Web/WebRTC requests to Nginx are processed.
+Port 443 can be opened to the entire Internet.

-### Voice
+* 40000/50000 UDP: WebRTC sRTP RTPengine: this port range can be opened to the entire Internet.

 * 5060/UDP Asterisk: This is where SIP requests for incoming calls from the ITSP(s) are processed.
 This port must be opened by restricting by origin on the IP(s) of the PSTN SIP termination provider(s).

-* 20000/50000 UDP Asterisk & RTPengine: this port range can be opened to the entire Internet.
+* 20000/30000 UDP VoIP RTP Asterisk: this port range can be opened to the entire Internet.

-### Web

-* 443/tcp Nginx: This is where Web/WebRTC requests to Nginx are processed.
-Port 443 can be opened to the entire Internet.

-* 9190/tcp Prometheus: This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
+* 9100/tcp Prometheus node exporter : This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
 This port can be opened by restricting by origin in the IP of the monitoring center.

+* 9187/tcp Prometheus postgres exporter: This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
+This port can be opened by restricting by origin in the IP of the monitoring center.

+* 9127/tcp Prometheus redis exporter: This is where the connections coming from the monitoring center, more precisely from Prometheus, are processed.
+This port can be opened by restricting by origin in the IP of the monitoring center.

+* 3100/TCP Loki: this is where the connections coming from the monitoring center are processed, more precisely from Grafana, are processed.
+This port can be opened by restricting by origin on the IP of the monitoring center.

 # License & Copyright